nehalemid/Amore-POS-Database-Project/README.md

 # binus_amorePos
-Information System - Business Application Development
+A Business Application Development final project, but group members are literal idiots.